 Narthex

 As you walk into the Church from Old Churchyard, the Narthex is essentially a place of meeting.
-It is hear that refreshments are served after services, and there are a permanent and temporary exhibitions for visitors.
+It is here that refreshments are served after services, and there are permanent and temporary exhibitions for visitors.

 Nave